PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

      }
 ```
 See details about [Android permissions](http://developer.android.com/reference/android/Manifest.permission.html).
-* So for each extension, there will be three files: .jar, .js and .json.
+* So for each extension, put three files '*.jar, *.js and *.json' into one directory.
+Package them with the option '--extensions=/path/to/extension/directory' of make_apk.py.

-* Package 3 files with the Crosswalk packaging tool.
-The packaging tool supports to package multiple extensions for one web app.
+Note: The packaging tool supports to package multiple extensions for one web app.

 ## Example
 * Write the stub code in JavaScript, called myextension.js.